On The Road with Fair Trade Towns USA

 Day 1&2: CONACADO, cocoa cooperative

 We began our journey in the land of cacao.
 CONACADO is a large cooperative made up of around 10,000 small-scale cacao farmers spread across the island.
 In the region we visited, Hato Mayor, around 2,000 farmers each live on and work between 2-2.5 hectares of land.
 The cooperative was founded in 1998 in order to prevent exploitation by local traders.
 "Before we were organized, the price per pound was set by local intermediaries,” said Hector Romero, General Manager of CONACADO.
 “Now we are organized and can negotiate based on market price and product quality.
 Now our cocoa is bought on our terms.”
-With the help of the Fair Trade community development premium, the co-op has also invested in quality control, health, education, sanitation and new roads.
+With the help of Fair Trade Community Development Premiums, the co-op has also invested in quality control, health, education, sanitation and new roads.

 Day 3: Alta Gracia, sweat-free apparel

 Then came Alta Gracia.
-Earning over 3 times as much as she did at the factory down the road, Clari told us that she now owns her own home; she can feed her kids, and everyone is in school.
-Just think—if we cared more about the people that make our clothes—cotton farmers and factory workers around the world would be able to afford the same basic things (clothes, food, housing), that we so often take for granted here in the United States.
+Earning over 3 times as much as she did at the factory down the road, Clari told us that she now owns her own home, she can feed her kids, and everyone is in school.
+Just think—if we cared more about the people that make our clothes—cotton farmers and factory workers around the world would be able to afford the same basic things (clothes, food, housing) that we so often take for granted here in the United States.
 Choosing Fair Trade makes that possible.